JAC-CS-Game-Programming-F25/project-freestylers/README.md

 ---

-# Sample Proposal - Rooftop Snipers
+# Sample Proposal - Random Shooters

 > [!note]
 > This was taken from a project I did in university so the scope is **much** larger than what I'm expecting from you in terms of number of features!

 ## ✒️ Description

 In this 2d platform game, 2 players are positioned on a rooftop with the purpose of knocking the other player off of the platform.
-Players have access to a random weapon every game (the same random weapon is given to both players).
+Players have access to a random weapon every game (both players get the same random weapon).
 Similarly, random obstacles are generated every round in order to spice the interactions up, whether it is a beach ball (very bounce) or a brick wall (intercepts projectiles).
 The game is over when a player is knocked out of a rooftop 5 times.

 ## 🕹️ Gameplay